unconnnected/code-samples/README.md

 # code-samples
-Selected code samples from my game written in GML
+Selected scripts from my game written in GML